Kirill888/nci-tools/README.md

 It is recommended to use ssh key-based authentication in conjunction with *ssh-agent* for managing encrypted keys.
-However if you don't have this set up, you can still connect using password based authentication, just supply `--ask` command line option, you will be asked to enter password (this works for both password based authentication and for password protected ssh keys if you don't use ssh agent).
+However if you don't have this set up, you can still connect using password based authentication, unless you supply `--no-ask` you will be asked to enter password (this works for both password based authentication and for password protected ssh keys if you don't use ssh agent).

 On Windows [Putty Authentication Agent](https://winscp.net/eng/docs/ui_pageant) is consulted for public keys.